-The Parliament’s proposals for change should contribute to make the ESF+ a more powerful instrument for achieving a more social Europe and advancing on equality, social inclusion and non-discrimination of the Roma population across the EU after 2020.
-Elements such as the explicit reference to Roma (including through a specific investment priority), the increase in the resources for social inclusion, fight against poverty and discrimination, the focus on youth and children, and the relevance given to partnership and capacity building and to transnational cooperation should contribute to this end.
+The Parliament’s amendments should contribute to make the ESF+ a more powerful instrument for achieving a more social Europe and advancing on equality, social inclusion and non-discrimination of the Roma population across the EU after 2020.
+Proposals such as the explicit reference to Roma (including through a specific objective), the increase in the resources for social inclusion, fight against poverty and discrimination, the focus on youth and children, and the relevance given to partnership, capacity building and transnational cooperation should contribute to this end.

 Other relevant proposals include:

 - Increase in the overall ESF+ budget to €120.46 billion (an 19% increase compared to the original proposal by the European Commission).